tlobnow/Cryptosporidium-BSc/README.md

 ## BASICS

-		Mouse_ID    Sample Number
+Mouse_ID == Sample Number

     AA_ Samples collected since 2016
     SK_ Samples collected prior to 2016
     ZZ_ other rodents

-		Code        unique Abbreviation of Address
+Code == unique Abbreviation of Address

-		Transect    Area where Samples were collected (rather roughly, doesn't match exactly) HZ_BR   Brandenburg
+Transect	== Area where Samples were collected (rather roughly, doesn't match exactly)

+    HZ_BR   Brandenburg
     HZ_BAV  Bavaria
     HZ_MV   Mecklenburg-Vorpommern
     HZ_CZ   Czech
     ALLO_PL   Poland

-		Sex         Female or Male
+Sex ==  Female or Male

-		Longitude   11.214 - 21.750
+Longitude ==  11.214 - 21.750

-		Latitude    47.788 - 57.150
+Latitude  ==  47.788 - 57.150

-		Year        2010 - 2019 (SK_ and AA_)
+Year  == 2010 - 2019 (SK_ and AA_)

-		HI_NLoci    Hybrid Index is defined by 14 Loci that are used to differentiate Mmm and Mmd 0 ... corresponds to a "pure Mmd", 14... corresponds to a "pure Mmm"
+HI_NLoci  == Hybrid Index is defined by 14 Loci that are used to differentiate Mmm and Mmd
+                		0 ... corresponds to a "pure Mmd", 14... corresponds to a "pure Mmm"
                 		1:13 corresponds to Hybrids of different extend

-		HI 	depends on the Loci of HI_NLoci (although the definition and measurements differ across the years, the HI is the most up-to-date variable to use for visualization, as Jarda tends to update and adjust measurements over the years) takes values 0-1
+HI  == depends on the Loci of HI_NLoci (although the definition and measurements differ across the
+                		years, the HI is the most up-to-date variable to use for visualization, as Jarda tends to update and adjust measurements over the years) takes values 0-1

-		State   PL
-            	DE
-            	CZ
+State == PL, DE, or CZ

 ## qPCR DATA

 qPCR_Date    == as far as known, date of qPCR performed, in case of multiple measurements it refers to the last qPCR performed

-		Tested_by   == Person that performed DNA extraction and qPCR YVT ...
+Tested_by   == Person that performed DNA extraction and qPCR

+        YVT ...
 Yasmin, Victor, or Tabea performed DNA extraction and qPCR (Eppendorf only) Tes ...
 Tessa performed DNA extraction and qpCR

 the column can show a variety of combinations, corresponding to multiple measurements:

         Tes
         Tes-Tes
         Tes-Tes-Tes
         YVT
         YVT-YVT
         YVT-YVT-YVT
         YVT-YVT-Tes
         YVT-Tes

 Machine	 == takes values Eppendorf, 7300_RealTimePCR, or Quantstudio1

-				BUT if a sample was run multiple times, the description is added Eppendorf
+   BUT if a sample was run multiple times, the description is added

+        Eppendorf
         Eppendorf + Eppendorf
         Eppendorf + Eppendorf + Eppendorf
         Eppendorf + Eppendorf + Quantstudio1
         Eppendorf + Quantstudio1
         Quantstudio1
         Quantstudio1 + Quantstudio1
         7300_RealTime_PCR + Quantstudio1
         7300_RealTime_PCR + Quantstudio1 + Quantstudio1

 Measurements	 == number of qPCR measurements,
 				1 measurement in old samples stands for duplicates (Eppendorf, YVT) 1 measurement in new Samples stands for triplicates (ABI machines, Tes)

 CT_MEASUREMENTS:

     Ct_1_Ep + Ct_2_Ep = 1st Measurement
     Ct_3_Ep + Ct_4_Ep = 2nd Measurement
     Ct_5_Ep + Ct_6_Ep = 3rd Measurement
     Ct_mean_Ep = Mean of all available measurements

 ## FLAGS
   qPCR quantification curves were double-checked, Flag == curve does not resemble normal quantification curve